jordond/kmpalette/MIGRATION.md

 ### Rewritten: `androidx-palette` is now Compose-free

-The biggest change in 4.0.
-The `androidx-palette` module was rewritten to have no Compose (or Skiko) dependency at all; its only remaining dependency is `androidx.annotation`.
+The `androidx-palette` module was rewritten to have no Compose or Skiko dependency at all; its only remaining dependency is `androidx.annotation`.
 This makes it usable from any Kotlin Multiplatform project, including ones that don't use Compose.

 The consequence is that `Palette.Builder` no longer knows what an `ImageBitmap` is.
 It operates on raw ARGB pixel data.